ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Minimum batch size:
 : The minimum number of reports in a batch.

-Leader:
-: A distinguished aggregator that coordinates input validation and data collection.

-Aggregate result:
-: The output of the aggregation function over a given set of reports.

-Aggregate share:
-: A share of the aggregate result emitted by an aggregator.
-Aggregate shares are reassembled by the collector into the final output.

 Output share:
 : An aggregator's share of the output of the VDAF